|Pre-requisites for import -|

 Make sure that

-1. User is configured in Freshsales with the same email address as you have provided in the CSV field.
+1. User is configured in Freshsales with the same email address as you have provided in the CSV/XLSX file.
 This is important to correctly associate to the owner field to users.

 2. Owner column in your CSV should have a valid email address of users present in Freshsales.

 3. Custom fields are created.
 You will not be able to map the columns if corresponding custom fields are not present.

 4. Choices are added in drop-down fields which are present in CSV/XLSX file.